Pirc Defence: Austrian Attack: 4.f4

-5...0-0
+The Austrian Attack is defined by 4.f4.
+This direct, aggressive line is one of the most ambitious systems against the Pirc.
+It aims to take advantage of Black's hypermodern approach by establishing a broad pawn centre early in the game.
+White's general strategy is to use the advanced f-pawn to support a breakthrough with e4–e5.
+Black will often castle early and attempt to find counterplay with c7–c5, or in some cases, e7–e5, or the of the queenside knight.

+Siegbert Tarrasch successfully employed the Austrian Attack against Rudolf Charousek in 1896, securing a win in just 17 moves.
+Edward Lasker unsuccessfully used the opening against Miguel Najdorf, resigning after 42 moves.
+In the 17th game of the 1972 World Chess Championship, Bobby Fischer responded to Boris Spassky's 1.e4 with the Pirc Defence, for the only time in his career.
+Spassky played the Austrian Attack.
+The game ended in a draw.
+It is also well respected by Nick de Firmian, the author of Modern Chess Openings.
+Jan Timman has played the Austrian successfully with both colours.

+After the usual 4...Bg7 5.Nf3, the main moves are 5...0-0 or 5...c5, a counterattack.
+White can also try an immediate attack with 5.e5 Nfd7 or develop with 5.Bd3.

+4...Bg7 5.Nf3 0-0

 The most frequently played move after 5...0-0 is 6.Bd3 (the Weiss Variation), with 6...Nc6 the most common response, though 6....Na6, with the idea of ....Nc7, ....Rb8 and ....b5 became popular in the 1980s after 6....Nc6 was found to offer Black few winning chances.
 6.e5 is a try, with unclear consequences, which was much played in the 1960s, though it has never attained popularity at the highest levels.
 6.Be2 is another move which was often seen in the 1950s and early 1960s, although the defeat sustained by Fischer in the game given in the example games spurred White players, including Fischer, to turn to 6.Bd3.
 In the 1980s, 6.Be2 c5 7.dxc5 Qa5 8.0-0 Qxc5+ 9.Kh1 was revived with more favourable results.
 6.Be3 is another possibility, first extensively explored in the 1970s and played by Bojan Kurajica, Yuri Balashov and Alexander Beliavsky, which leads to sharp play.